Getting Started

 email— used as the username for token generationpassword— used as the secret for authentication

 The email on this API user will also receive system-generated order-creation confirmations.
-These notifications can't currently be disabled, so use a system or integration mailbox (e.g. api-integration@yourcompany.com) instead of a personal day-to-day inbox.
+Use a system or integration mailbox (e.g. api-integration@yourcompany.com) instead of a personal inbox.

 What else this user can do